Room for Growth in 55+ Housing Industry

 Demand for maintenance-free housing exceeds supply

 55+ housing is experiencing steady growth, while multifamily housing development is starting to slow down.
-The 55+ detached condominium communities market hasn’t yet been flooded by national developers, leaving opportunity for real estate investors who want to broaden their portfolio <insert link to second blog>.
+The 55+ detached condominium communities market hasn’t yet been flooded by national developers, leaving opportunity for real estate investors who want to broaden their portfolio.
 The 55+ housing industry has shown year-over-year gains every year since 2012 without any signs of slowing down, and with Baby Boomers beginning to retire and downsize, now is the perfect time to start building.

 55+ Housing and Baby Boomers